Ellipse: Statistics and finance

 In statistics, a bivariate random vector $(X, Y)$ is jointly elliptically distributed if its iso-density contours—loci of equal values of the density function—are ellipses.
 The concept extends to an arbitrary number of elements of the random vector, in which case in general the iso-density contours are ellipsoids.
 A special case is the multivariate normal distribution.
-The elliptical distributions are important in finance because if rates of return on assets are jointly elliptically distributed then all portfolios can be characterized completely by their mean and variance—that is, any two portfolios with identical mean and variance of portfolio return have identical distributions of portfolio return.
+The elliptical distributions are important in the financial field because if rates of return on assets are jointly elliptically distributed then all portfolios can be characterized completely by their mean and variance—that is, any two portfolios with identical mean and variance of portfolio return have identical distributions of portfolio return.

 Computer graphics

 Drawing an ellipse as a graphics primitive is common in standard display libraries, such as the MacIntosh QuickDraw API, and Direct2D on Windows.
 Jack Bresenham at IBM is most famous for the invention of 2D drawing primitives, including line and circle drawing, using only fast integer operations such as addition and branch on carry bit.
 M. L. V. Pitteway extended Bresenham's algorithm for lines to conics in 1967.
 Another efficient generalization to draw ellipses was invented in 1984 by Jerry Van Aken.

 In 1970 Danny Cohen presented at the "Computer Graphics 1970" conference in England a linear algorithm for drawing ellipses and circles.
 In 1971, L. B. Smith published similar algorithms for all conic sections and proved them to have good properties.
 These algorithms need only a few multiplications and additions to calculate each vector.

 It is beneficial to use a parametric formulation in computer graphics because the density of points is greatest where there is the most curvature.
 Thus, the change in slope between each successive point is small, reducing the apparent "jaggedness" of the approximation.